ShivenKashyap03/PyGrocer/README.md

 ![image](https://user-images.githubusercontent.com/112420208/188271972-69adf35f-f3f6-45ee-8841-090c6c4d2a8e.png)

 # Side Notes:
-the project sports barely 180 lines of python source code, and is a very minimalistic demonstration, and therefore, lacks many features that one would intuitively expect from such an app, but improvements for the same are along the way.
+the project is a very minimalistic demonstration, and therefore, lacks many features that one would intuitively expect from such an app, but improvements for the same are along the way.
 Also, it supports only windows for the moment, since managing file paths on most linux distributions via python is very clunky and cumbersome, plus, tkinter builds on ubuntu based distros have a lot of inconsistencies in rendering widget themes.

 ![credits](https://user-images.githubusercontent.com/112420208/199541719-edbb9444-dfd2-4056-916d-5bcd44529c7f.png)